sunsembrace/3tierDevOps/readme.md

 Base is class my models will inherit to map tables.
 We do this to provide a single, reusable DB connection and ensure sessions are propertly managed (committed/rollback) and prepares for creating tables/crud operation.

+4.4 Define models using SQLAlchemy.
+Now need to define my ORM models in models.py to a database model.
+So it'll create a table schema for books in the database so SQLAlchemy uses these models to map python objects to DB tables.
+Aka this is the blueprint for data in my database.

  #########################
 Problems solved.